Quantification (machine learning): Quantification tasks according to the set of classes

 Most known quantification methods address the binary case or the single-label multiclass case, and only few of them address the multi-label, ordinal, and regression cases.

 Binary-only methods include the Mixture Model (MM) method, the HDy method, SVM(KLD), and SVM(Q).

-Methods that can deal with both the binary case and the single-label multiclass case include probabilistic classify and count (PCC), adjusted classify and count (ACC), probabilistic adjusted classify and count (PACC), and the Saerens-Latinne-Decaestecker EM-based method (SLD).
+Methods that can deal with both the binary case and the single-label multiclass case include probabilistic classify and count (PCC), adjusted classify and count (ACC), probabilistic adjusted classify and count (PACC), the Saerens-Latinne-Decaestecker EM-based method (SLD), and KDEy.

 Methods for multi-label quantification include regression-based quantification (RQ) and label powerset-based quantification (LPQ).